dart-lang/site-www/src/codelabs/iterables.md

 For example, if you want to find the first `String` that has more than 5 characters, you must pass a predicate that returns true when the element size is greater than 5.

-Run the following example to see how `firstWhere` works by writing predicates in a different way.
-Do all the functions give the same result?
+Run the following example to see how `firstWhere()` works.
+Do you think all the functions will give the same result?

 [//]: https://gist.github.com/8faef6308ed5ae90ff5e8a74fcede768
 <iframe